RaphaelIT7/gmod-holylib/README.md

 #### HolyLib.SendCustomMessage(number type, string name, bf_write buffer, Player ply)
 Same as BroadcastCustomMessage but it only sends it to the specific player.

+### string HolyLib:GetGModTags()
+Allows you to override the server tags.
+Return nothing / nil to not override them.

 ## gameevent
 This module contains additional functions for the gameevent library.
 With the Add/Get/RemoveClient* functions you can control the gameevents that are networked to a client which can be useful.